pequegnot/multijetAnalysis/README.md

 ## Step 1: weight the MC plots

-The aim of this step is to reweight the MC to 1 /pb and to do the pileup reweighting on MC from the data pileup profile.
+The aim of this step is to convert extractor tuples to histograms.
+It allows to reweight the MC to 1 /pb and to do the pileup reweighting on MC from the data pileup profile.

 ```bash